“Aberlady Bay” by Robert Byers.

-If you arrived here after picking up a flyer in Haddington, or you are otherwise thinking of investigating the club, click this link:– Interested in Photography?
+If you arrived here after picking up a flyer in or around Haddington, or you are otherwise thinking of investigating the club, click this link:– Interested in Photography?

 The president’s Summer newsletter is here:- Summer Newsletter 2016